Why even great content needs amplification – 5 ways to keep your cost-per-click low

 Keep your target market in mind for this; there is no point spending money on LinkedIn if you’re selling to teenagers who have yet to discover the world of adulthood and employment.
 You are more likely to find them on Facebook as there are 9.8 million Facebook users aged 13-17.

-HubSpot have just released this handy infographic on the demographics of each social media site.
+HubSpot have just released this handy demographic infographic of social media platorms.

 There are huge benefits to using paid for social: increased engagement, traffic, and leads.
 As an agency, we work most extensively with Facebook ads.
 Facebook has the best CPM (cost per thousand) as shown in the graph below from Moz, and there is an average of 89 percent reach to your intended audience compared to 38 percent of other online advertising.